thacherT1D/new-angular-curriculum/Unit-2/08-services.md

 Using the factory API, you pass in a function that returns an object.

-When the factory instance is created, the service (factory instances are _actually_ services) returned will have the properties defined on the returned object.
+When the factory instance is created, the service (a factory instance is a type of service) returned will have the properties defined on the returned object.

 ```js
 angular.module("learnServices", [])